CROWNING MOMENTS OF THE EXPEDITION

 GROUP ABOVE 03 MEMBERS

-This Trek Is Amazing
+Wild East Rodungla Trek Is Amazing

 CLAIM YOUR ADVENTURE

 The higher your trek takes you, the more crucial – and often costlier – your gear becomes.
 However, every investment will feel worthwhile when you're standing at the summit.
+Therefore, it's essential to prepare well.
+Here’s a checklist of essential items to help you gear up for high-altitude trekking:

 • Comfortable, well-fitted hiking backpack